kejiahp/personal_docs/setup-guides/windows-docker-setup.md

 - **Docker compose** allows the starting of multiple docker container with a single command.
 - The `docker compose up -d` command runs all services specified in the docker compose file and creates a container for the application.
 The `-d` runs docker in detached mode.
 This basically runs the container in the background.
 So if i delete the container created running the `docker compose up` will spin up the container again.
+- side note the docker compose file read .envs in the same root as it self so you can use variables directly in the compose file

 #### Docker Volumes